Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 The Tourism Authority of Thailand (TAT) projects 30 to 34 million international arrivals in 2026, a deliberately cautious range that reflects geopolitical uncertainty, air connectivity constraints, energy price volatility and regional competition.

-At the current Q1 pace, with 9,316,910 international arrivals between January 1 and March 31, 2026, the lower end of that range looks achievable.
-The upper end, however, would require a much stronger acceleration over the months ahead, especially in the second half of the year.
+With 11,685,810 international arrivals between January 1 and April 30, 2026, the lower end of that range remains achievable.
+The upper end of 34 million, however, would require stronger momentum in the second half of the year, especially when the high season returns later in the year.

 What Thailand tourism trends mean for travelers in 2026